nvzqz/uncon-rs/README.md

 }
 ```

-To counter, one may also want to implement `From<T>` via `FromUnchecked<T>`
+To allow for safe (but possibly slower) conversions, one may also implement
-where a mask or other operation is used to ensure the correct bits are used:
+`From<T>` via `FromUnchecked<T>` where a mask or other operation is used to
+a valid input value is used:

 ```rust
 impl From<u8> for Value {